marlonluo2018/pandas-mcp-server/README.md

 ## 🔄 Workflow

-The pandas MCP server follows a structured three-step workflow for data analysis and visualization:
+The pandas MCP server follows a structured workflow for data analysis and visualization:

 ### Step 1: Read File Metadata
 **LLM calls `read_metadata_tool`** to understand the file structure: